H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the rapid development of multimedia technologies, massive amounts of information are transmitted over networks.
-Video steganography is a technique that enables covert transmission by hiding secret information in videos, and it is widely used in fields such as national defense and the military.
-However, the abuse of this technology can pose serious threats to public security.
-Accordingly, video steganalysis has emerged, which can effectively detect whether videos transmitted through a channel contain secret information, thereby preventing the delivery of malicious hidden messages.
-In general, video steganalysis needs to be integrated with video coding technologies.
-As one of the most mainstream coding standards, High Efficiency Video Coding (H.265/HEVC) offers significant advantages over the previous H.264/AVC standard, including higher compression efficiency, support for higher resolutions, and better network adaptability [4].
+Video steganography is a technique that enables covert transmission by hiding secret information in videos, and it is widely used in fields such as national defense and the military~\cite{tew2013overview,xie2026large}.
+However, the abuse of this technology by criminals can pose serious threats to public security.
+Therefore, video steganalysis has emerged, which can effectively detect whether videos transmitted through a channel contain secret information, thus preventing hidden malicious information from being transmitted.
+In general, video steganalysis needs to be integrated with video decoding technologies.
+As one of the mainstream encoding and decoding standards, H.265/HEVC offers significant advantages over the previous H.264/AVC standard, including higher compression efficiency, support for higher resolutions, and better network adaptability~\cite{sullivan2012overview,ohm2012comparison}.
 Therefore, H.265/HEVC-based video steganalysis has become a major research focus.
-Existing H.265/HEVC-based video steganalysis methods can be categorized according to the type of carrier information being analyzed: inter-frame information-based steganalysis, transform-residual coefficient-based steganalysis, and intra prediction mode-based steganalysis~\cite{tan2016dense}.
+Existing H.265/HEVC-based video steganalysis methods can be categorized according to the type of carrier being analyzed: inter-frame information-based steganalysis, transform residual coefficient-based steganalysis, and intra prediction mode-based steganalysis~\cite{tan2016dense}.